danog/MadelineProtoDocs/docs/API_docs/constructors/messageMediaUnsupported.md

 ---
-title: messageMediaUnsupported
+title: "messageMediaUnsupported"
-description: Current version of the client does not support this media type.
+description: "Current version of the client does not support this media type."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: messageMediaUnsupported